Hola a todos!

 I’ve been in Spain for about a week now on the Bucknell en España program.
 We flew into Madrid and spent a few days there, and also took day trips to Segovia and Toledo.
 One of the most interesting things that I learned in El Prado in Madrid (an art museum), is that the Spanish royal family’s lineage may have broken at some time because a king couldn’t have children, and the queen had many lovers and illegitimate children…so people think that the royal family isn’t pure (or something similar to that…it was all in Spanish).

-Yesterday we took the four and a half hour bus ride from Toledo to Granada, where I will be spending the next four months.
+k the four and a half hour bus ride from Toledo to Granada, where I will be spending the next four months.
 I met my host mom, Pepita.
 She is so nice and a FANTASTIC cook.
 I’m about to have major gains (probably in the weight department), so watch out.
 However, she doesn’t speak English so we have to communicate completely in Spanish.
 It’s a little daunting, but I really think it’s going to help my language skills and fluency.
 I’m already thinking about how to say everything I do in Spanish (including what I’m typing here).

 Today I had an orientation for mi escuela, and I’ll start classes on Friday.
 It is hot as el diablo here and they don’t really use air conditioning (except for in stores) so I’m literally sweating it out, because it’s like 90 plus degrees todos las días.
 Today I got lost on the way home from the school…but I eventually found my way home (after like twenty extra minutes).